The Source (retailer): History

 In February 2007, The Source announced it would close down 62 low volume stores across Canada.
 On March 30, 2007, Circuit City announced to its shareholders that it was seeking options including selling off the InterTAN/The Source subsidiary to cut losses.
 On November 10, 2008, InterTAN sought protection from its creditors, after Circuit City filed for Chapter 11 bankruptcy.

 Circuit City announced on January 16, 2009, that its namesake U.S. stores would be liquidated.
-The Source was not affected by the announcement, and a process followed to sell the Canadian operations as a growing concern.
+The Source was not affected by the announcement, and a process followed to sell the Canadian operations as a going concern.

 On March 2, 2009, Canadian telecommunications firm Bell Canada announced it would acquire The Source and continue to operate it as an independent division.
 The acquisition was completed July 1 for the final purchase price of $135 million US, following which the chain removed the "by Circuit City" from its name.
-Prior to January 2010, the stores sold mobile phone services from Bell's main competitor, Rogers Wireless; at that point, the chain began to exclusively market Bell-owned wireless (including value brand Virgin Mobile), television, and internet services.

-The Source continues to sell a full array of consumer electronics products.
+Prior to January 2010, the stores sold mobile phone services from Bell's main competitor, Rogers Wireless; at that point, the chain began to exclusively market Bell-owned wireless (including Bell Mobility and Virgin Mobile), television, and internet services.
+The Source continued to sell a full array of consumer electronics products.

-Products

-The Source stocks a wide array of products.
-Most of the products are consumer electronics, including: cellular phones, computers, computer accessories, televisions, DVD players, Blu-ray players, home theatre systems, clock radios, traditional telephones, toys, SiriusXM satellite radios, console gaming equipment, cables (such as HDMI, DVI, component, composite/RCA, VGA, S-Video, USB, serial, etc.), Bell devices, Virgin Mobile devices, Bell Satellite TV, and MP3 players, as well as a large selection of headphones including models by Sony and Skullcandy.

-The Source also carries house brand products under brands such as Bright, Headrush, Kapsule, Nexxtech, Vital and Xtreme Gaming.
+Best Buy Express

+On January 18, 2024, Bell announced that it would enter into a franchise agreement with Best Buy Canada to relaunch some of The Source's locations as Best Buy Express.
+The stores would be integrated with Best Buy's retail operations, offering in-store pickup for online orders from the Best Buy website, and technical support services under the Geek Squad banner.
+The stores remain owned and operated by BCE, and continue to exclusively sell Bell-owned telecom services (unlike the Best Buy Mobile kiosks at big-box Best Buy locations, which offer services from multiple providers).
+Best Buy stated that the agreement would roughly double its total number of retail stores in Canada, and extend its retail presence into new markets such as malls and smaller markets.

+The first converted Best Buy Express location opened at the Guildford Town Centre in Surrey, British Columbia, on June 26, 2024; gradually through October 2024, 167 of The Source's nearly 300 locations were converted to Best Buy Express, and all other locations have closed permanently.
+The Source also closed its Barrie offices.